testcase/mlmat/README.md

 max package for machine learning using jitter matrices

+The package is most reliant on the [mlpack](https://www.mlpack.org) and [armadillo](http://arma.sourceforge.net).
+Copyright info for both are below.

+Many of the description of classes and their use comes from the main source code or the many wonderful examples included with mlpack.

 ## Building:
 This package is using the [min-devkit](https://github.com/Cycling74/min-devkit) however there are a couple fixes in the local version related to issue #189 #168 #184 #183

 ## Data conversion
 Armadillo matrices are organized in memory using column major order.
 When used with mlpack classes